Pfcpi/Majlis/whatisLeft.md

 ## Backend

 - before getting the cds, make sure in the backend to clear out all the cds that have the pv null.
-- dynamic email for mail in frontend and backend for the student(in archive/pv front)
 - date always removes one day.

 - commission: view (route problem (did not understand))